20 March 2020

-With the court system in England and Wales struggling to function due to the coronavirus threat, Rahman Ravelli’s Neil Williams called for action to ensure hearings can proceed safely.
+With the court system in England and Wales struggling to function due to the coronavirus threat, Rahman Ravelli called for action to ensure hearings can proceed safely.

-Having been asked his opinions by Law 360 on the challenge facing the courts due to the virus, he said: "It is unsustainable to have business as usual in its current form, but there must be provision for the courts to continue doing business.
+Having been asked it's opinions by Law 360 on the challenge facing the courts due to the virus, it said: "It is unsustainable to have business as usual in its current form, but there must be provision for the courts to continue doing business.

 “There must be a realisation of what can be achieved in the climate we are facing."

-With increased use of technology being considered to allow participants to attend court hearings remotely, Neil welcomed the move but said it had limitations.
+With increased use of technology being considered to allow participants to attend court hearings remotely, Rahman Ravelli welcomed the move but said it had limitations.

-You can read Neil's comments on the Law360 website.
+You can read Rahman Ravelli's comments on the Law360 website.
 (Subscription Required)